 COVID-19 is a new disease, one that has not been previously seen in humans.
 While we don’t know everything about COVID-19, there’s much we do know.
 First, the symptoms are generally more severe than typical respiratory infections.

 The most common symptoms are fever, cough, and shortness of breath.
-COVID-19 can also cause sore throat, diarrhea, and muscle aches.
+COVID-19 can also cause sore throat, diarrhea, muscle aches, loss of taste and smell..
 If you think you’ve been exposed and develop these symptoms, call your doctor for medical advice.
 The Centers for Disease Control recommends that you do not go to the emergency room or urgent care center if you have mild illness.
 Instead, you should self-isolate at home.

 Emergency warning signs requiring immediate medical attention are difficulty breathing, persistent pain or pressure in the chest, confusion or inability to wake up, or bluish lips.
 If you have any of these symptoms go to the nearest emergency room or call 911.